bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * menu icon: |hover_icon|

 The hover tool is a passive inspector tool.
-It is generally on at all times, but can be configured in the inspector’s menu associated with the toolbar.
+It is generally on at all times, but can be configured in the inspector’s menu in the toolbar.

 .. _userguide_tools_basic_tooltips: